Public-Service-as-a-Service/api-service-citizen/README.md

 ##

-Copyright (c) 2023 Sundsvalls kommun
+Copyright (c) Public Service as a Service